SplittedSpace/qmk-keyboards/README.md

 For flashing the firmware we recommend using [QMK Toolbox](https://github.com/qmk/qmk_toolbox)

 1. Prepare a firmware:
-   * If you`re going to use pre-build firmware:
+   * `If you're going to use pre-build firmware`:
       1. Go to a [relases page](https://github.com/splitted.space/vial-qmk-keyboards/releases)
       2. Choose the appropriate .hex (or .bin) file; all files are prefixed with the exact keyboard model, also the readme describes the firmware details
       3. Download firmware to your compouter
-   * Otherwise compile firmware as described above
+   * `Otherwise compile firmware as described above`
 2. Open QMK Toolbox and choose in "Local file" the previously downloaded firmware
 3. Connect your keyboard to USB
 4. Find the Reset button on your keyboard and press it.
-May need one or two pressing
+May need one or two pressing depends on keyboard hardware.
 5. Press the "Flash" button and wait until the firmware is flashed
-6. Enjoy)
+6. If your keyboard is a split and have more than one part, repeat steps 4-5 for each parts
+7. Enjoy :)

+## Useful information about the hardware

+### Arduino
+If your keyboard has an Arduino installed on the shield then it is Atmega32u4 controller with Caterina bootloader that should be used for firmware.

+### Leds
+All the boards have WS2812/SK6812 diodes for RGB lighting.
+Optionally if your board has only the bottom lighting RGBW setting should be used in QMK configuration.